 How fast can a Segway go?

-It’s the question that everyone wants to know before they invest in a hoverboard – how fast can a segway go? (segway is just another name for hoverboard, they are one and the same thing).
+It’s the question that everyone wants to know before they invest in a hoverboard – how fast can a hoverboard or segway go? (segway is just another name for hoverboard, they are one and the same thing).
+Can it go faster than your bicycle, an e-scooter or an electric skate board?

-There isn’t a straightforward answer as there are various factors that come into play, but essentially, you are looking at a maximum hoverboard speed of up to 13mph but we don’t recommend boards that go above 9mph for safety reasons.
+There isn’t a straightforward answer as there are various factors that come into play, but essentially, you are looking at an average maximum speed of up to 13mph but we don’t recommend boards that go above 9mph for safety reasons.
+Generally speaking, a hoverboard will go twice the speed of a kick scooter.

 Before you invest, hoverboard speed is something you need to consider, along with battery, LED’s, wheel size, brand etc.